ppelikan/drlut/README.md

 ### To fix:
 * triangle generation exceeds requested amplitude!
-* plot throws exception on big array sizes!
-* provie save to file button implementation
+* provide save to file button implementation
-* output text horizontal scrolling missing
 * create default lut name from selected parameters
 * research plot right click menu to remove some unneeded optioins
 * add array size computation in bytes/kbytes/megabytes and widget to display it
 * on plot the line equal to int max is not visible (outside plot area)
+* output text horizontal scrolling missing
 * on WASM version copy to clipboard uses ugly workaround

 ### Fixed: